Differential Codes on Higher Dimensional Varieties Via Grothendieck's Residue Symbol: Introduction

-The main result of this paper is a differential code construction for an $r$-dimensional smooth projective variety $X$, given any points $\mathcal P=\{P_1,...,P_n\}$ and {\it any} effective divisors $\mathcal D=\{ D_1,...,D_r\}$ that intersect properly and whose support contains $\mathcal P$.
-This construction yields a code that always lies in the dual of the functional construction, and recovers Massman's construction in the case that $D_1,...,D_r$ intersect transversally at $\mathcal P$ or when $r=2$ and $D_1$ and $D_2$ are $\Delta$-convenient, recovers Couvreur's construction.
+The main result of this paper is the construction of differential codes using Grothendieck's theory of residues for an $r$-dimensional smooth projective variety $X$, with a given set of points $\mathcal P=\{P_1,\dots,P_n\}$ and {\it any} effective divisors $\mathcal D=\{ D_1,\dots,D_r\}$ that intersect properly such that $\mathcal P \subseteq \cap_i D_i$.
+This construction yields a code that always lies in the dual of the corresponding functional construction, recovers Massman's construction in the case that $D_1,\dots,D_r$ intersect transversally with $\mathcal P = \cap_i D_i,$ and when $r=2$ with $D_1$ and $D_2$ $\Delta$-convenient, agrees with Couvreur's construction (see \S\ref{sec:couv}).

-The key is to restrict the differential forms in the construction so that the analogue of (\ref{linearity}) still holds, by imposing additional vanishing conditions on the forms.
-We do this by introducing the idea of a {\it $(\mathcal P,\mathcal D)$-rectifying function} $\theta$, and showing that if a form $\omega$ vanishes at the zeroes of $\theta$, then the analogue of (\ref{linearity}) holds.
-With this we get a ``rectified" differential code $C_{\Omega}(\mathcal D, \mathcal{P}, G,\theta)$, which is in the dual of $C_L(\mathcal{P}, G).$